Kelso44/Bowe_Mary_Dojo_Weather/README.md

-Using OpenWeather API to enhance this web fundamnetals assignment.
+Using OpenWeather API to enhance this web fundamentals assignment.